robertgrant/stata-svg/README.md

 ## Embedding in HTML with JavaScript to get some interactivity

-This takes an SVG file and wraps it up in an .html file, with some D3 JavaScript.
+**svgwithjs.do** takes an SVG file and wraps it up in an .html file, with some D3 JavaScript.
 At present, it adds a heading (with text specified in the **moheading** option) under the chart when viewed in the web browser, and on rolling the mouse over a circle, the corresponding value of the variable named in the **movar** option is displayed under that.
 It assumes that movar in the open dataset is in the same order as the circles in the SVG file.
 This will be true if you have made the SVG with a single **scatter** command, there's no missing data in the xvar or yvar or movar, and you didn't do daft things like sorting the data in the meantime.
 This depends on **svgtag**.